Why I Swear by a Pebble Tray for Plants (My Easy Humidity Fix)

 Enhance Your Indoor Garden with a Pebble Tray Solution

-Imagine me lounging at home on a lazy afternoon, sipping my favorite beverage and admiring my lush indoor plant jungle.
+Imagine me lounging at home on a lazy winter afternoon, sipping my favorite beverage and admiring my lush indoor plant jungle.

 What is wrong with my plant babies?